tankgit/Kinect-Control-with-OpenGL-demo/README.md

 # Kinect-Control-with-OpenGL-demo
 move, zoom and rotate by natural control with hands.
 (C#, VS2013 project, Kinect2.0, SharpGL)

+You can get more details about implements on my blog [*tanknet*](http://tanknet.cn/2016/12/02/kinect-opengl-jarvis/#more)

 # Usage
 You need:
 - C# WPF environment